vesche/mtt/README.md

 Usage: mtt.py [OPTIONS]

 Options:
   --movie TEXT                Name of movie to find.
+  --quality [All|720p|1080p]  Quality of movies.
   --help                      Show this message and exit.

 > python mtt.py --movie "Lord of the Rings"
 1. The Lord of the Rings: The Two Towers